 Rehabilitation Worker

-As a rehabilitation support worker, you’ll help people to live independently, often following an illness or accident.
+As a rehabilitation worker, you’ll help people to live independently, often following an illness or accident.
 It’s an entry-level role but it’s useful to have some experience working in care or with vulnerable adults.

 You could work with lots of different people including adults with learning disabilities, physical disabilities including sight or hearing loss, mental health conditions and drug or substance abuse issues.